 Cauliflower shawarma is the vegetarian approach to the irresistible, hugely popular Middle Eastern street food called shawarma. you can make this incredible vegetarian dish in your oven or on your grill.
 Either way you cook it, it’s likely to become a summer favorite!

-Shawarma is the ever-popular Middle Eastern street food, usually a meat-centric dish of beef, lamb or chicken cooked on a rotisserie, sometimes grilled, shaved onto a plate or stuffed into a wrap and served with a variety of accompaniments such as tahini, hummus, herbs and cucumbers.
+Shawarma is [usually] a meat-centric dish of beef, lamb or chicken cooked on a rotisserie, sometimes grilled, shaved onto a plate or stuffed into a wrap and served with a variety of accompaniments such as tahini, hummus, herbs and cucumbers.

 The first couple of times I made it exactly as the cookbook suggested, coating a whole cauliflower with shawarma-spiced butter and grilling it.

 It’s visually gorgeous cooked this way, big and bold and dripping with tahini sauce, like frosting on a cake.
 But my taste testers and I felt that all the great flavor was on the outside only.
 We all wanted more delicious shawarma flavor throughout.

 After lots of trial and error, my favorite way to make this dish is to slice the cauliflower into thick steaks before hmearing it with shawarma-spiced butter and finishing on the grill or in the oven.
 This version got all thumbs up from my testers.

 HOW TO MAKE CAULIFLOWER SHAWARMA